Isoperimetric inequalities in Hadamard spaces of asymptotic rank two: Introduction

 In Section~\ref{sect:min-simplices}, we will discuss {\em minimizing $k$-simplices} spanned by the geodesic $1$-skeleton determined by $k+1$ points in $X$.
 These are defined iteratively by filling in area minimizing faces (integral currents) in dimensions $2,\ldots,k$.
-If the asymptotic rank $\nu$ of $X$ is at most $2$, then it follows from results in~\cite{KleL, GolL, Gol} that minimizing $k$-simplices with $k > \nu$ are `slim' and satisfy a linear isoperimetric inequality (compare Theorem~\ref{Thm:slim-simplices}).
-This hinges on a uniform upper density bound for minimizing $2$-simplices, based on an idea from~\cite{Sta}.
-The validity of an analogous bound for higher-dimensional simplices is unclear, and this is the only reason for the restriction to asymptotic rank $2$ in our main result.
+If the asymptotic rank $\nu$ of $X$ is at most $2$, then it follows from results in~\cite{KleL, GolL, Gol-Diss} that minimizing $k$-simplices with $k > \nu$ are `slim' and satisfy a linear isoperimetric inequality (see Theorem~\ref{Thm:slim-simplices} for details).
+This hinges on a uniform upper density bound for minimizing $2$-simplices (Lemma~\ref{Lem:min-triangles}).
+The validity of an analogous bound for higher-dimensional simplices is unknown, and this is the only reason for the restriction to asymptotic rank $2$ in Theorem~\ref{Thm:main}.
 As a consequence of the linear isoperimetric inequality, {\em piecewise minimizing} $k$-cycles with $k \ge \nu$, composed of finitely many minimizing simplices, admit efficient fillings of conical type (see Proposition~\ref{Pro:p-filling}).

 In Section~\ref{sect:approx}, we prove that a general $k$-cycle $T$ can be approximated by a piecewise minimizing cycle $P$ with vertices in $T$, in dependence of a scale $s > 0$, such that the difference $T - P$ admits a decomposition into finitely many `small' cycles $Z_i$, and both the mass of $P$ and the total mass of the $Z_i$ are bounded by a constant times the mass of $T$ (see Theorem~\ref{Thm:approx}).
 This result is independent of the asymptotic rank, but requires suitable controlled coverings of $T$, whose existence is guaranteed, for large scales $s$, if the asymptotic Nagata dimension of $X$ is finite.